 We are welcome to board this ship to a brighter tomorrow; so, let’s prepare ourselves for the journey.
 Rambunctious disregard of G-d’s words will only lead us further astray; the aseret hadibrot (ten utterances) are meant to resonate within our being, in like manner that they were received at Sinai.
 “If the L-RD delight in us, then He will bring us into this land, and give it unto us—a land which floweth with milk and honey” (Numbers 14:8).
 “For the L-RD taketh pleasure in His people; He adorneth the humble with salvation” (Psalm 149:4).
 “To-day, if ye would but hearken to His voice” (Psalm 95:7).

-Our proficiency as human beings is ultimately limited in comparison to the artistic rendering of Creation by G-d.
+Our artistic proficiency as human beings is ultimately limited in comparison to the artistic rendering of Creation by G-d.
 Yet, many artists over the ages, as well as more contemporary artists, even photographers, and graphic artists have made the attempt, and continue to make a concerted effort to capture the essence of G-d’s creative expression.
-Additionally, all of us created beings should endeavor to imitate and internalize the qualities of G-d, in respect of our character, especially the thirteen attributes of mercy.
+Even more so, all of us created beings should endeavor to imitate and internalize the inner qualities of G-d, in respect to our character, especially the thirteen attributes of mercy.

 “And the L-RD passed by before him, and proclaimed: ‘The L-RD, the L-RD, G-d, merciful and gracious, long-suffering, and abundant in goodness and truth; keeping mercy unto the thousandth generation, forgiving iniquity and transgression and sin.”